REACH Regulation and Formaldehyde

 - Bio-based Adhesives

-The study found that there is no alternative which is generally suitable for use across all grades of WBP.
-Further, the alternatives currently available also result in a different set of risks, leading to potential trade-offs of risk.
-There are also cost and availability issues with many of the alternatives considered.
+The study found that in 2013 there was no alternative which is generally suitable for use across all grades of WBP.
+Further, the alternatives available also result in a different set of risks, leading to potential trade-offs of risk.
+There would also be cost and availability issues with many of the alternatives considered.

-The RMO study concluded that the best alternative to the most commonly-used urea-formaldehyde resin would be to use other lower-emission formaldehyde resins.
-This conclusion is based on a thorough consideration of the technical and economic feasibility of the alternative substances, and also consideration of environmental and health concerns – the study notes that several of the alternatives are also listed under the CoRAP list.
+The RMO study concluded that the best alternative to the most commonly used urea-formaldehyde (UF) resin would be to use other lower-emission formaldehyde resins.
+This conclusion is based on a thorough consideration of the technical and economic feasibility of the alternative substances, and also consideration of environmental and health concerns – the study noted that several of the alternatives were also listed under the CoRAP list, in 2013.

-The study concludes: “Overall, taking into account the information on alternatives, it is clear that the most appropriate RMO must focus on the key concern which is releases of formaldehyde from WBP, rather than on focusing solely on switching away from formaldehyde-based resins as a family.
-The analysis of alternatives indicates that there are other formaldehyde-based resins (PF, MF, MUF, RF, and PRF) which release little to no formaldehyde from the cured product and, as such, can be considered as substitutes for high-emitting UF resins.
-The use of these resins effectively reduce, if not eliminate (to background levels), releases of formaldehyde from WBP and avoid adverse effects on the health of consumers.”
+The study concluded: “Overall, taking into account the information on alternatives, it is clear that the most appropriate RMO must focus on the key concern which is releases of formaldehyde from wood-based panels, rather than on focusing solely on switching away from formaldehyde-based resins as a family.
+The analysis of alternatives indicates that there are other formaldehyde-based resins (PF, MF, MUF, RF, and PRF) which release little to no formaldehyde from the cured product and, as such, can be considered as substitutes for higher-emitting UF resins.
+The use of these resins effectively reduce, if not eliminate (to background levels), releases of formaldehyde from wood-based panels and avoid adverse effects on the health of consumers.”